-The controlling and ultimate controlling party of ChristchurchNZ Holdings Ltd (CNZH) is Christchurch City Council (CCC).
+The controlling and ultimate controlling party of ChristchurchNZ (CNZ) is ChristchurchNZ Holdings Ltd (CNZH) and Christchurch City Council (CCC) respectively.

-CNZH is a holding company only.
+CNZH is a holding company only and CNZ does not transact with CNZH.

-During the period CNZH (via CNZ) received core funding from CCC of \$10.5m relating to the Levels of Service with CCC (2020: \$11.8m).
+During the period CNZ received core funding from CCC of \$10.5m relating to the Levels of Service with CCC (2020:\$11.8m).
 CNZ also recognised \$809k of revenue received from CCC under additional contracts for service or agreements (including contracts for the establishment and delivery of an urban development function) and retained \$424k as revenue in advance at June 2021 (2020: \$150k).
 At 30 June 2021 CNZ had an intercompany receivable from CCC of \$50k (2020: \$172k).

-ii) Key Management personnel remuneration
+ii) Key management personnel and remuneration

-CNZH classifies its key management personnel into one of three classes:
+CNZ classifies its key management personnel into one of three classes:

-- Members of the Governing Body - Chief Executive Office, responsible for reporting to the governing Body - Senior Leadership Team, responsible for the operation of the company and reporting to the Chief Executive Officer
+- Members of the Governing Body - Chief Executive Officer, responsible for reporting to the governing Body - Senior Leadership Team responsible for the operation of the company and reporting to the Chief Executive Officer